Q. What causes traffic noise?

 Q. Why does WSDOT build noise barriers?

-A. In 1976, the U.S. Congress passed legislation requiring the states to provide mitigation for highway noise (considered an environmental impact) as a part of all Type I Federal Aid projects at impacted locations where it is reasonable and feasible.
+A. In 1976, the U.S. Congress passed legislation requiring the states to provide abatement for highway noise (considered an environmental impact) as a part of all Type I Federal Aid projects at impacted locations where it is reasonable and feasible.
+Noise barriers are free standing barriers built parallel to a highway.
+They are usually made of concrete and are found near public areas (such as parks) and residential homes.
+The walls range in height from 6 to 20 feet, but normally they are 12 to 15 feet tall.

 Q. What is a Type I project?